ldynia/archcolider/3.ViewsAndPerspectives/Concurrency.md

 The ordering system in turn checks possibility of payment charging and other things, and do it in the same manner with a help of a message queue system.
 When purchase confirmed fridge actor can safely ignore the message as deduction happens, or increase value of available meals for a particular fridge.

 Events about purchase published to log-based streaming system and a part that is responsible for providing info about overall availability can listen for events and update internal state accordingly without race conditions and locks.

+Event streaming also implies that every agregate has a version number and it helps us avoid locks (with help of actors) in code or in storage.

 _add image here_